yellows8/switch_sysmodule/README.md

 Some of these commands use privileged SVCs which regular apps don't have access to.

+Note that as a regular-app, this wouldn't init gfx or handle {exit via HID button}.

 ## Credits
 * This uses .py based on rop-rpc.